The Weight of 'Almost'

 Ashton found gratitude without using it to erase disappointment.
 Gratitude for the people who stayed close.
 Gratitude for the coaches who kept teaching.
 Gratitude for the chance to keep doing something rare: to fly, to risk, to learn, to grow.

-The Olympics had been the dream — a powerful one.
+The 2026 Winter Olympics had been the dream — a powerful one.
 But he didn’t disappear when that dream didn’t land on schedule.
-If anything, this was where the foundation strengthened.
+If anything, this was where his foundation strengthened.
 This was where belief became real.

 And even with the loneliness — even with the replay — the work still remained.
 And so did he.